Facilitate a CTTT Local Group

 Online social networks, community conference calls, newsletters, and email certainly have their place in Coming to the Table, but there is nothing like meeting in person to build the kind of community this transformative work requires.
 The information below is designed to help you start and sustain a local/regional CTTT group where you live.
 This is not a set of rules.
 Rather, we hope these recommendations will help set the stage and then inspire your creativity; that they will serve as a springboard to additional ideas to fit your group and its needs.

 After you’ve read through this guide, studied the resources, and are ready to form a Local Group in your community, fill out the online application form at the bottom of this page.
+Once received by the CTTT office, your application will be reviewed and someone will be in touch with you to schedule a conference call with one or more experienced local group leaders to discuss your plans and next steps to launch your CTTT Local Affiliate Group.

 The CTTT Local Group Start-up Guide